rxerium/bug-bounty-tools/README.md

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Animals/Beetle.png" alt="Beetle" width="30" height="30" /> Bug Bounty Script

-A BASH Script to automate the installation of the most popular bug bounty tools, the main purpose of this script is to run it on temporary virtual machines in the cloud.
+A BASH Script to automate the installation of the most popular bug bounty tools, the main purpose of this script is to run it on temporary/disposable virtual machines in the cloud.

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Hammer%20and%20Wrench.png" alt="Hammer and Wrench" width="25" height="25" /> Tools Used